-If you’re turning 65 soon, you’re probably thinking about Medicare and Medicare Supplement (Medigap) Insurance.
-You’re likely wondering how you can possibly afford both Medicare premiums plus premiums for a Medicare Supplement (Medigap) Insurance policy.
-This may be even more of a worry if you’re not going to have a part-time job after you retire at age 65.
+If you’re turning 65 soon, you’re probably thinking about Medicare and Medicare Supplement Insurance.
+You’re likely wondering how you can possibly afford both Medicare premiums plus premiums for a Medicare Supplement Insurance policy.

 What Medicare Pays For:

 Original Medicare Part A is hospital coverage that pays for:

 - Skilled nursing facility care (after a hospital stay)